External Triggers

 Trigger functions are just normal Python functions, with a few special properties:

-• they must:
+• They must:

 • be compatible with the same Python version that runs the scheduler (see Distribution requirements for the latest version specification).

-• they can be located either:
+• They can be located either:

-• in <workflow-dir>/lib/python/;
+• In <workflow-dir>/lib/python/;

-• workflow and task identity, and cycle point, can be passed to trigger functions by using string templates in function arguments (see below)
+• Workflow and task identity, and cycle point, can be passed to trigger functions by using string templates in function arguments (see below)

-• integer, float, boolean, and string arguments will be recognized and passed to the function as such
+• Integer, float, boolean, and string arguments will be recognized and passed to the function as such

 Note